JonathanWThom/quack/README.md

    read        Read all entries
-        -s, --search string   Search entries by text -v, --verbose         Display entries in verbose mode
+        -s, --search string   Search entries by text -v, --verbose         Display entries in verbose mode -d, --date string     Search entries by date in format:  "March 9, 2020"
    ```
    You can add `-h` to any command to read more, e.g. `quack read -h`